Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 #### Replace Mulgara with Blazegraph <a id="mulgara-blazegraph"></a>

 This is optional.
-The instructions are based on http://dev.digibess.it/doku.php?id=reloaded:be_repmulg.
+The instructions follow http://dev.digibess.it/doku.php?id=reloaded:be_repmulg.
+See also https://github.com/discoverygarden/trippi-sail/wiki/Repacing-Mulgara-with-Blazegraph.

 Install Trippi-sail:
 ```